The Library’s Mission

 The Library’s Service Population

-Forbes Library patrons are of all ages and interests, and Northampton’s progressive community and high level of educational attainment ensures demand for materials on a wide variety of subjects.
+Forbes Library patrons are of all ages and interests, and Northampton’s progressive community and high level of education ensures demand for materials on a wide variety of subjects.
 The Library is increasingly busy with circulation, interlibrary loan, reference questions, computer usage, and programming attendance.
-As a member of C/WMARS, the Library is able to provide very efficient interlibrary loan services for patrons with needs outside the scope of our collection.
-In addition, because of the Library’s unique holdings with the Calvin Coolidge Presidential Library and Museum and the popularity of the Hampshire Room, with local history and genealogical materials, tourists and traveling researchers contribute significantly to the Library’s business.
+As a member of CW MARS, the Library is able to provide efficient interlibrary loan services for patrons with needs outside the scope of our collection.
+In addition, the Library’s unique holdings in the Calvin Coolidge Presidential Library and Museum and the Hampshire Room’s local history and genealogical materials attract tourists and traveling researchers contribute significantly to the Library’s business.

 The City of Northampton’s website describes Northampton as offering a sophisticated lifestyle rich in cultural, artistic, academic, and business resources.
 The city has been recognized in recent years by numerous publications as a top rated town for the arts, for families, for historic preservation and for outdoor activities.
 Northampton values its plethora of opportunities for lifelong learning.
-According to 2010 U.S. Census data, Northampton was home to nearly 30,000 people.
-Because of the five colleges, there are a large number of students in the community who continually use the public library as their point of access for information.
-As of Fiscal Year 2015, 17,147 residents of Northampton, Florence, and Leeds had active library cards.
-Approximately 55% of adult residents 25 years and over have academic degrees at the bachelor’s level or higher.
-12.5% of Northampton’s residents speak a language other than English at home.
-Local employment is concentrated in educational, health, and social services, followed by retail, arts and entertainment.
-Nearly 10% of the working population (16 years and over) is self-employed.
+According to 2020 U.S. Census data, Northampton was home to nearly 30,000 people.
+Because of the five colleges, there are a large number of students in the community who use the public library as their point of access for information.
+As of Fiscal Year 2025, 17,437 residents of Northampton, Florence, and Leeds had active library cards.
+According to the 2022 American Community Survey 5-Year Estimates, 62.9%of adult residents 25 years and over have academic degrees at the bachelor’s level or higher.
+13.3% of Northampton’s residents speak a language other than English at home.
+Local employment is concentrated in educational, health, and social services, followed by professional, scientific, and management, and administrative, and waste management services.

 Responsibility for Collection Development